 Family Care, Communication and Cohesion

-We know the heartbreak and despair of watching helplessly while someone you love struggles with autism, substance abuse, depression, anxiety, and other conditions beyond their control.
-Our specialty services are one intervention (supportive detour away from the symptoms in a condition) and the family is another intervention.
-And not in the traditional sense.
 If an individual quits going to school or work, isolates from friends and family, engages in damaging and dangerous behavior, stops doing the things they enjoy, and falls short of their potential, we can interrupt that process.
+But one requirement: no one travels alone.
+Our program is designed to work with the patient and 2-3 loved ones.

-Our family resources have been researched, vetted to ensure they are helpful for any family.
+Our family resources have been researched and vetted to ensure they are helpful for any family.
 Age, diagnosis, class, creed, gender, length of time in chronic illness … are secondary to applying these proven tools.
-Families will relieve themselves of stigma, receive encouragement and unite around education and solutions.
+Families will relieve themselves of stigma, receive encouragement and unite around education and new skills.

 Here are resources we recommend:

 - NAMI Family to Family

 - NAMI Peer to Peer

 - NAMI Warmline